The Philippine government has suspended the export of macaques after 11 out of 20 monkeys infected with an Ebola virus strain died.

 OK, you may have seen some pretty awesome animals in your lifetime, either up close and personal, or via a video on YouTube.
 But you haven't seen anything quite like this.
 If you're wondering if this dog is enjoying himself while he plays the drums, just look at its joyful smile!

 It is often difficult to get a perfect video with an animal because you may not be sure how it will react, but this Pug is doing it just right.
 Not only is he playing the drums, he has a huge smile on his face while doing so.
 Halfway into the video, when the beat kicks in and he starts to feel the groove, you will admit that this could be the coolest dog you have ever seen.
 This awesome Pug has all the makings to be a rock star!

-Check out this duck being walked like a dog below: more >>
+Check out this dog playing the drums to "Enter Sandman" below: more >>

 Diver Gary Grayson has done something many of us wish we could experience.
 It's not so often you encounter a seal, especially one that sticks around for a belly rub!